 Periodic pattern mining has been studied extensively for time series data.
-For example, Yang et al. tried to discover asynchronous patterns [113], surprising periodic patterns [114], and patterns with gap penalties [115], from (categorical) time series.
+For example, Yang et al. tried to discover asynchronous patterns [Yang et al. 2003], surprising periodic patterns [Yang et al. 2001], and patterns with gap penalties [Yang et al. 2002], from (categorical) time series.
 Due to the fuzziness of spatial locations, existing methods designed for time series data are not directly applicable to trajectories.
-To this end, Cao et al. [12] proposed an efficient algorithm for retrieving maximal periodic patterns from trajectories.
+To this end, Cao et al. [2007] proposed an efficient algorithm for retrieving maximal periodic patterns from trajectories.
 This algorithm follows a paradigm that is similar to frequent pattern mining, where a (global) minimum support threshold is needed.
 In the real world, however, periodic behaviors could be more complicated, involving multiple interleaving periods, partial time span, and spatiotemporal noises and outliers.

-To deal with these issues, Li et al. [57] proposed a two-stage detection method for trajectory data.
+To deal with these issues, Li et al. [2010c] proposed a two-stage detection method for trajectory data.
 In the first stage, the method detects a few reference spots, where a moving object has visited frequently, by using a density-based clustering algorithm, such as KDE.
 The trajectory of a moving object is then transformed into several binary time series, each of which indicates the "in" (1) and "out" (0) status of the moving object at a reference spot.
-Through applying Fourier Transform and autocorrelation methods to each time series, the values of periods at each reference spot can be calculated.
+Through applying Fourier transform and autocorrelation methods to each time series, the values of periods at each reference spot can be calculated.
 The second stage summarizes the periodic behaviors from partial movement sequences by using a hierarchical clustering algorithm.
-In 2012, Li et al. [58] further extend the research [57] to mining periodic patterns from incomplete and sparse data sources.
+In 2012, Li et al. [2012] further extend the research [Li et al. 2010c] to mining periodic patterns from incomplete and sparse data sources.